danivideda/multisig-wallet-with-staking-capability/README.md

       4. `stake2.skey` → `addr2-registration-stake.witness`

 ### Creating Certificates for Registration and Delegation
-1. Generate the registration certificate using
+1. Generate the registration certificate
    ```bash
    $ cardano-cli stake-address registration-certificate \
    --stake-script-file script/multisig-stake-policy.script \
    --out-file staking/script-staking-registration.cert
    ```
    Note that this will consume `2 ADA` for deposit when registering the script address.
 It will be returned if you de-register in the future

    <img src="img/staking_regist_cert.png" style="width:80%;">
 2. Generate the delegation certificate
    ```bash